 Sukrutha wants to change the world for girls, one geek dinner at a time, and she is passionate about technology, gender diversity, and engineering leadership.
-Sukrutha was named in Business Insider’s list of “30 Most Important Women Under 30 In Tech“ in 2014 and “San Francisco Business Times 40 Under 40” Tech Titans of 2016.
-In her spare time, Sukrutha trains for races – swimming, running, biking.
+She was named in Business Insider’s list of “30 Most Important Women Under 30 In Tech“ in 2014 and “San Francisco Business Times 40 Under 40” Tech Titans in 2016.
+Outside of work, Sukrutha is a mom to a rambunctious toddler.

 Rachel is the Podcast Producer at Girl Geek X. She produces podcasts and storytelling events with You Had Me At Black and StorySlam Oakland.
 Since graduating from Northwestern University with a degree in Film and Radio, Rachel has worked to develop platforms for underrepresented voices.
 This passion has taken her around the world, from producing short films with filmmakers in Ethiopia, to teaching digital storytelling to students in India.
 Most recently, Rachel led a youth journalism program on Chicago’s South Side with Free Spirit Media.
 When she’s not producing podcasts, you can find her searching for the best boba and ramen in the Bay.

 Amy is the Head of Marketing at Girl Geek X, and she has been helping launch & grow tech companies as a marketing leader and demand generation consultant for nearly 20 years.